zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 scheduled for execution.
 The state records all factors that can prevent the fiber from executing, such as:

-* the fiber has not been spawned
+* The fiber has not been spawned.
-* the fiber is waiting for it needs (e.g. a semaphore, a timeout, ...)
+* The fiber is waiting for a kernel service, for example, a semaphore or a timer.
-* the fiber has terminated
+* The fiber has terminated.

 A fiber whose state has no factors that prevent its execution is said to be *executable*.